dcallegari/itmd362-spring2019-project2/README.md

 ### HTML requirements

-1. [ ] Only structural, semantic uses of HTML elements and attributes.
+1. [x] Only structural, semantic uses of HTML elements and attributes.
 Absolutely no table markup, break tags, or any other use of HTML to achieve a particular page layout.

-2. [ ] Valid HTML form elements, written in conjunction with <label> tags and the for attribute.
+2. [x Valid HTML form elements, written in conjunction with <label> tags and the for attribute.

-3. [ ] Semantically structured text-based HTML content to accompany any media elements (image, audio, video).
+3. [x] Semantically structured text-based HTML content to accompany any media elements (image, audio, video).

 ### CSS requirements

-1. [ ] CSS file should open with a set of reset styles.
+1. [x] CSS file should open with a set of reset styles.
 Meyers, and the Form section of Normalize.

-2. [ ] Use at least two min-width media queries to enhance your mobile-first styles for larger screens.
+2. [x] Use at least two min-width media queries to enhance your mobile-first styles for larger screens.

 ### JavaScript requirements

-1. [ ] JavaScript that throws no uncaught errors and is loaded unobtrusively (no JavaScript event attributes in your HTML, in other words; attach events to any elements requiring interaction).
+1. [x] JavaScript that throws no uncaught errors and is loaded unobtrusively (no JavaScript event attributes in your HTML, in other words; attach events to any elements requiring interaction).

-2. [ ] JavaScript that uses only asynchronous methods and callbacks
+2. [x] JavaScript that uses only asynchronous methods and callbacks

 ### Git requirements

-1. [ ] Whole team: A shared team Git repository with frequent commits from each team member and meaningful commit messages that accurately reflect each set of changes.
+1. [x] Whole team: A shared team Git repository with frequent commits from each team member and meaningful commit messages that accurately reflect each set of changes.

-2. [ ] Each team member: An individual Git repository with feature branches, frequent commits, and meaningful commit messages that accurately reflect each set of changes that you make, including experimental work that you ultimately might not push upstream to the shared group repository.
+2. [x] Each team member: An individual Git repository with feature branches, frequent commits, and meaningful commit messages that accurately reflect each set of changes that you make, including experimental work that you ultimately might not push upstream to the shared group repository.

-3. [ ] All GitHub repositories (team and individual) must contain only the files and commits from this project.
+3. [x] All GitHub repositories (team and individual) must contain only the files and commits from this project.